-In the Port 1.0 era the process was 'managed by a hero', meaning that port workers linked the individual process steps in directing yard operations, gate to yard (stack), yard to quay crane and vice versa.
+In the PORT 1.0 era the process was "managed by a hero", meaning that port workers linked the individual process steps in directing yard operations, gate to yard (stack), yard to quay crane and visa-versa.

-The next Port 2.0 era is characterized as 'management by process' and showed the introduction of a central Terminal Operating System governing the terminal process steps while operators make the decisions in the central control tower and configure the Terminal Operating System.
+The next PORT 2.0 era is characterized as "management by process" and showed the introduction of a central Terminal Operating System governing the terminal process steps while operators make the decisions in the central control tower and configure the Terminal Operating System.

-The next era is the Port 3.0 era where 'management by exception' is the rule and the container terminal processes are run by algorithms steering Automated Stacking Cranes (ASC's) and Automated Guided Vehicles (AGV's), whereas humans settle the exceptions.
+The next era is the PORT 3.0 era where "management by exception" is the rule and the container terminal processes are run by algorithms steering automated stacking cranes (ASC's) and automated guided vehicles (AGV's), whereas humans settle the exceptions.
+This is the era that we are now in and more; more ports and terminals will be entering the PORT 3.0 era.

-Port 3.0 is the era we are currently in, and more ports and terminals will be entering this era in rapid pace.
 But Port 3.0 is not the end of the evolution.
-In the model of the future, Port 4.0, ports will shift from 'manage to orchestrate'.Meaning that ports will enlarge their role by orchestrating physical and information flows inside and outside terminals to enhance the port ecosystem's broader efficiency in the whole of the transport and logistical chain.
+In the model of the future, Port 4.0, ports will shift "from manage to orchestrate", meaning that ports will enlarge their role by orchestrating physical and information flows inside and outside terminals to enhance the port ecosystem's broader efficiency in the whole of the transport and logistical chain.
 Forward-looking ports will push toward this next horizon, beyond just terminal automation, in the coming Port 4.0 era.
 Every player - terminal operators, trucking companies, railroads, shippers, logistics companies and freight forwarders - will be connected to optimize not just the port itself but its entire ecosystem.

-Port 4.0 will be powered by Artificial Intelligence, optimization through advanced analytics, and dynamic scheduling.
+Port 4.0 will be powered by artificial intelligence, optimization through advanced analytics, and dynamic scheduling.